vishpat/lisp-rs/docs/src/project.md

 ### Statements
 - variable definition and assignment
-- if else
+- if-else
 - function definition using lambdas
 - function calls

 ### Examples

-Following are some of the sample programs that will be run by the interpreter
+Following are some of the sample programs that you will be able run using the interpreter

 ```lisp
     (